Delivery information etc

 Carriage supplements : by location

-All deliveries by carrier to the Scottish Highlands, Offshore and Northern Ireland are subject to a carriage charge supplement, please phone for this then add the amount using this button.
+All deliveries by carrier to the Scottish Highlands, Offshore (including the I-of-W) and Northern Ireland are subject to a carriage supplement, please phone for this then add the amount using this button.

-Similarly deliveries by carrier to Isle of Wight incur a supplement (is there any way we can have it delivered to a mate of yours on the mainland ! ) currently £6.50.
-However there is no supplement to any UK address if we can send the order by Royal Mail though there are significant size/weight restrictions and the whole order has to fit in one box.
+If we can send the order by Royal Mail there is no supplement to any UK address though there are significant size/weight restrictions (it must be smaller than 60cm and 2Kg) and the whole order has to fit in one box.

-TNT are our main carrier and the following postcodes are classified by them as Scottish Highlands for carriage charge purposes, i.e. a significant supplement is chargeable.
+DX Express are our main carrier and the following postcodes are classified by them as Scottish Highlands for carriage charge purposes, i.e. a significant supplement (£14 incl fuel surcharge and VAT, as at March 22) is chargeable.

 Carriage supplements : by size